Jasonn Beckstrand, Board President

 Ari has been with LPFA in a number of capacities for the past 3 years.
 She has a background in youth education and conservation and has run a number of programs focused on getting youth outside.
 Her work experience has taken her to trails across the West, working with both conservation corps and the National Parks Service.
 Ari’s day to day work with LPFA involves trail work, managing volunteer projects and community engagement.
 Ari appreciates the dynamic nature of the Los Padres backcountry and never turns down an opportunity to spend day and night on the forest.

-Trail Crew Leader
+Mike Smith, Trail Crew Leader

 Daniel Smith, Trail Crew